 Greg is a former Division I athlete and holds an MBA from the University of Southern California, Marshall School of Business.

-Where did the idea for Reachify come from?
+Where did the idea for Fancy come from?

 What does your typical day look like and how do you make it productive?

 Like most CEOs running an early-stage start-up, my days are never the same.
 I tend to wear multiple hats and get pulled in a lot of different directions.
 Because of the whirlwind of ‘stuff’ to do, it’s easy to be busy but not productive.
 For this reason, we adopted OKRs (Objectives and Key Results) throughout our organization.
 Everyone – including me – has clear personal objectives aligned with our corporate objectives.
 Each objective has a number of quantifiable key results.
 I have these objectives clearly on display in my office and I look at it daily to ensure I am moving things in the right direction.
-On any given day I may be meeting with investors, pitching prospective customers or strategizing new product features, but it’s these overarching OKRs that keep us all pointed in the right direction.
+On any given day I may be meeting with investors, sitting in on a meeting with one of our brand partners, or strategizing our next product feature, but it’s these overarching OKRs that keep us all pointed in the right direction.

 How do you bring ideas to life?

 The role of a leader is to build a great team of people, set a strategy, align, and empower your team.
 Bringing a new idea to life is similar to cultivating a garden.
 You can’t force a seed to sprout.
 All you can do is set the right environment and provide the nutrients, sunshine and water.
 You then have to wait and, in most cases, magic happens.
 I believe the same can be said about bringing an idea to life.
 If you have the right team aligned on a common vision and set the right environment for them to grow, magic will happen.